-- Can I exceed the 1500 characters limit for my research plan (Section 3 of the ESO Fellowship application form) ?
+- Can I exceed the 3-pages limit for my research plan (Section 3 of the ESO Fellowship application form) ?

-The 1500 characters limit applies to the total of current and past research and your research plans (not to each of them).
+The 3-pages limit applies to the total of current and past research and your research plans (not to each of them).

 Please consider that we have to review more than 100 applications in only a few days.
 I.e. typically, a reviewer will read 20-40 applications per day and, in the first pass, only dedicate 10-15 minutes to your material.
 Your application should be pleasant to read and convey the reader clearly your interest/motivation and strength.
 As an easy check, read your application slowly and see how far you get in 10 min (and then imagine doing this after having read about 10-20 very similar applications): did your application stand out of the lot?